JustinMBrown/movidius-NCS-tutorial/README.md

 # 1. Introduction

-In this tutorial I’ll be covering the full pipeline on how to use the Movidius Neural Compute Stick(NCS), from tensorflow code, to real time inferencing.
+In this tutorial I’ll be covering the full pipeline on how to use the Movidius Neural Compute Stick(NCS).This covers installation of everything you'll need, training your own convolutional neural network in Tensorflow, and running your trained model on the Movidius NCS and a Raspberry Pi

 ## 1.1 The General Idea

-There are 3 main pieces of code you need to have to use the NCS.
+There are 3 main pieces of code we'll be creating to use the NCS.

 - Your training graph/network
-  - This is the code you’re running your experiments on.
+  - This is the code that trains your Neural Network.
 It includes things like dropout layers, loss functions, etc..
 - Your inference-only graph/network
   - This is your training code, minus the dropouts, loss functions, and anything else that is specific to training only.
 - Your inference-only code
-  - This is the code were you input you inference-only graph into the NCS, and use the Movidius API to do inferencing, along    with any other preprocessing you might need to do.
+  - This is the code were you load your inference-only graph onto the NCS, and use the Movidius API to do inferencing, along    with any other preprocessing you might need to do.
+This is also where we will be using the webcam.

-You convert your training graph into an inference only graph, and then you load that graph file onto the stick in the inference-only code.
-And that’s it.
-Everything else in this tutorial is installation and details.

 # 2. Pre-Reqs

 This all assume that you have a clean install of ubuntu 16.04 installed.
 No other version will work.
-And if you already have tensorflow and everything else set up, feel free to skip to section 3.
+If you already have tensorflow and everything else set up, feel free to skip to section 3.

 ## 2.1 Installing Tensorflow with GPU support
 Once you have a working ubuntu 16.04 OS up and running, the first thing to do is install tensorflow.
 I have installed tensorflow in every single way possible, and this method is by far the most straight forward.